JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

 }
 ```

 The `buildscript` section defines the repositories and dependencies required for the Gradle plugin for Kotlin/Native which is `konan`.
-Then comes the actual parameters for compiling:
+Then come the actual parameters for compiling:

 1. The `konan.targets` can contain one or more target platforms.